manvithkumar123/Airqualityproject/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+---

+# Project VAYU — Air Quality Monitoring System

+**Project By:**
+Manvith Benny Mohan

+**Project Description:**
+Vayu is a project designed to find and monitor air quality in different areas.
+This is a BTech 2nd-year RRP mini project developed under the guidance of Vijayatha Mam and the HOD, B. Ravindar Reddy.

+## How to Run

+1. First, run: `npm install`
+2. Then, start the project with: `npm run dev`